 I love snail mail, so receiving these in the mail leading up to our wedding was a blast!
 It was so entertaining to read people’s responses!

-I kept a spreadsheet of the replies as they came in to keep track of the guest count, and I also added everyone’s favorite songs to a list that I shared with our DJ.
+I kept a spreadsheet of the replies as they came in to keep track of the guest count, and I also added everyone’s favorite songs so I could share with our DJ.

 - Speediest Reply – two people tied for this award